Your Guide to Credit Card Processing Fees in Canada

 Card network

-Your credit card fees may differ depending on the network – Visa, Mastercard, or Amex.
+Your credit card fees vary by network – Visa, Mastercard, or Amex.
 Both Visa and Mastercard publish minimum and maximum fees:

-While Amex doesn't list their standard fees online, they’re believed to be higher than Visa and Mastercard.
+While Amex doesn't list its standard fees online, they're believed to be higher than those of Visa and Mastercard.
 That said, they offer an OptBlue Wholesale Discount Rate for vendors.
-If you have fewer than $1 million in transactions per year with Amex, you may qualify for lower pricing.
-The fee ranges from 1.6% to 2.4% and varies by both the merchant category and the size of the transaction.
+If you have fewer than $1 million in transactions per year with Amex, you may qualify for lower rates.
+The fee ranges from 1.6% to 2.4% and varies with both the merchant category and the transaction size.

 Type of credit card

-You’ll pay different fees for each card the company offers.
-For example, you’ll pay fewer fees for basic or regular cards and more for premium or elite rewards cards.
+You'll pay different fees for each card the company offers.
+For example, you'll pay lower fees for basic or regular cards and higher fees for premium or elite rewards cards.
 Here is how Mastercard credit cards rank from lowest to highest fees:

 • Core (this tier represents "regular" cards)